ARM-software/Tool-Solutions/mlops-cloud/README.md

         cd /home/ubuntu

-2. Copy the commands from GitHub to configure
+2. Copy the commands from GitHub to configure with default options (no need for a runner group name)
 3. Once configured, use run.sh to start the runner on the AMI

         ./run.sh